SemicolonUnexpected/lox-csharp-interpreter/README.md

 # lox-csharp-interpreter

-An implemetation of an interpreter for the lox language from the book Crafting Interpreters
+An implemetation of an interpreter for the lox language based on the book [Crafting Interpreters](https://www.craftinginterpreters.com/)

 ## Sources